 Social enterprises and nonprofits are often not collecting enough or the right kind of data.

 Data collection needs to be focused on the right measurements and efficiency.
-Manual, labor-intensive data collection can be a burden on social enterprises, nonprofits, and stakeholders.
+Manual, labor-intensive data collection can burden social enterprises, nonprofits, and stakeholders.
 Data collection can be streamlined and simplified with expertise and the right technology.

 To improve data collection, social enterprises need a strategy.
 Data needs to be woven into the implementation of programs and services.
 For social enterprises and nonprofits, this means beginning with a functional Theory of Change.

 Even if your social enterprise is collecting outcome-focused data based on a Theory of Change, what do you do with it?
-Leveraging data to make business decisions is perhaps the most important step.
+Leveraging data to make business decisions is perhaps the most crucial step.

-With clear impact data analyzed and visualized in real-time dashboards, social enterprises can understand exactly how they are working towards SDGs.
+With precise impact data analyzed and visualized in real-time dashboards, social enterprises can understand how they work towards SDGs.
 That’s how social enterprises can augment what works and change what doesn’t.
 This is the key to driving impact on SDGs.

 Photo by Akil Mazumder